tum-esm/slidev-template/README.md

 **Work in progress!
 Better documentation coming soon.**

-# TUM ESM SliDev Template
+# TUM ESM Slidev Template

 ## What is it?